Carpenter Ants vs. Termites | Vital Distinctions to Save Your Property

 Carpenter ants and termites have many similarities, one of which is that they are both known for inflicting wood damage in properties.
 Although carpenter ants and termites have a lot in common, there are certain physical characteristics that may help you distinguish them.

 Do you suspect a carpenter ant or termite is eating away at your home’s wood frame?
-Both may cause damage to your property, but the key to applying the right solution is proper identification.
+To properly identify which insect is causing damage, read this article for more information!

 Are Carpenter Ants Termites?